 Widgets and plugins are optional features that can be added to your blog.
-Plugins add functionality to a blog, while widgets provide design elements or supplemental content (e.g., add navigation for linking to archived blog posts and pages, add a list of links to other Web sites).
+Plugins add functionality to a blog, while widgets provide design elements or supplemental content such as navigation for linking to archived blog posts and pages, adding a Twitter, RSS or media feed.

 Plugins and some widgets are developed by third-party developers and are not part of the core WordPress software.
 If a developer does not maintain a plugin it may become a security vulnerability and will be removed from Blogs at UMass Amherst.

-Log in to your blog, and on the Dashboard toolbar, click Plugins (at left).
+- Log in to your blog, and on the Dashboard Main Menu click Plugins (at left).
 The Plugins screen will open, listing all available plugins.
+Active plugins are highlighted.

 Some plugins (e.g., Google Analytics) must be configured in order to work.

-- Log in to your blog, and on the Dashboard toolbar, click Plugins (at left).
+- Log in to your blog, and on the Dashboard Main Menu, click Plugins (at left).
 The Plugins screen will display a list of available plugins.

 Note: Settings links are not available for all plugins and will only appear when a plugin is active.

 - Settings vary for each plugin.
 Configure the settings and click Update Options.
 An "Options Saved" message will appear at the top of the screen.
-(You may need to click Plugins in the Dashboard toolbar to return to the Plugins screen.)
+(You may need to click Plugins in the Dashboard Main Menu to return to the Plugins screen.)